 Environmental Impact Comparison

 Metals, while recyclable, require significant energy for extraction and processing, leading to higher carbon emissions.
-On the other hand, plastics, although less energy-intensive to produce, contribute to waste and pollution problems if not properly managed or recycled.
+On the other hand, although less energy-intensive to produce, plastics contribute to waste and pollution problems if not correctly managed or recycled.

 Bulleted List: Cost and Environmental Impact Factors